Junayidjd/Backend-assignment--moonrider/README.md

 # Identity Reconciliation Service

 This project is a backend service for identity reconciliation.
 It links different contact details (emails and phone numbers) to the same individual, even if they use different contact information for each purchase.
+Additionally, a **React frontend** has been developed to visualize the backend API's functionality.

 ## Features